 Bachelor of Visual Effects & Motion Graphics: Degree Overview

-Research bachelor's degrees in visual effects and motion graphics.
-Get information on requirements, courses and career prospects to make an informed decision about your education.
+Research bachelor's degree programs in visual effects and motion graphics.
+Get information on requirements, courses, and career prospects to make an informed decision about your education.

-Students who enroll in motion media or visual effects degree programs learn the techniques to create special effects and animations with computers.
+Students who enroll in motion media or visual effects degree programs learn techniques to create special effects and animations with computers.
 Graduates of these programs typically have knowledge of advanced software, such as Maya and Adobe After Effects, and design techniques used to create the 'magic' behind animations, video games and visual effects in movies.
+They might work as multimedia artists or continue their education through a master's degree program in a related field.

 To enroll in an undergraduate program, students generally need a high school diploma or its equivalent.
 Artistic ability, demonstrated through a portfolio or the completion of high-school arts courses, may also be required.
 Most programs require students to complete general studies or foundational coursework prior to enrolling in degree-specific courses.